felavila/sheap/docs/source/getting_started.rst

 Installation
 ------------

-You can install SHEAP locally using the following command:
+You can install sheap locally using the following command:

 .. code-block:: shell